Meet unREAL's First Female Suitor for Season 3

 unREAL has cast Caitlin Fitzgerald as the first female suitor on Everlasting, The Bachelor-esque show-within-the-show, E!
 News has confirmed.

-Fitzgerald, who knows a thing or two about sex on TV, considering she starred on Showtime's Masters of Sex, will be playing "suitress" Serena, a successful venture capitalist in the tech industry, who won't be afraid to stand up to Everlasting's bosses Rachel (Shiri Appleby) and Quinn (Constance Zimmer), who are determined to shake things up in order to bump up their ratings.
+Fitzgerald, who knows a thing or two about sex on TV, considering she starred on Showtime's Masters of Sex, will be playing "suitress" Serena, who is determined to have her pick of the eager male suitors and won't be afraid to stand up to Everlasting's bosses Rachel (Shiri Appleby) and Quinn (Constance Zimmer), who are determined-as-ever to shake things up in order to bump up their ratings.

 Production on the third season of unREAL is set to begin in February, with stars Craig Bierko, Josh Kelly, Jeffrey Bowyer-Chapman and Genevieve Buchner all set to return as the key members of the Everlasting production team.